SEND National Crisis Warwickshire

 I can confirm that the information you have requested is held by Warwickshire County

 Council.
-However, please be advised we are unable to provide all of the information
+However, please be advised we are unable to provide the information.

-This is because we consider some of the information is exempt under Section 36
+This is because most of the information is exempt under Section 21 (Information

-(Prejudice to the effective conduct of public affairs) of the Freedom of Information Act
+reasonably accessible to the applicant by other means) of the Freedom of Information

-Also, some of the information is exempt under Section 40 (Personal Information) of the
+Also, part of this information is exempt under Section 43 (Commercial Interests) of the

 Freedom of Information Act 2000.

 Please see below for further details and explanations.

 You asked us: Several areas of work were sighted as informing the SEND Change Programme.

 Please could you issue copies of the following reports referenced in the SEND